-Companies must meet certain criteria and be pre-qualified by Launch Tennessee to be eligible for the credit.
-To claim the credit, investors must also submit an application.
+In order to be eligible, companies must meet certain criteria and be pre-qualified by Launch Tennessee.
+In order to claim the credit, angels must submit an investor application within the same year the investment was made.

-If you have a company looking to take advantage of the Angel Tax Credit
+If you’re a founder interested in pre-qualifying your company for the Angel Tax Credit

 Part of a multi-pronged approach to capital formation, the Angel Tax Credit (ATC) incentive program is one of many ways that Launch Tennessee works to create a more favorable environment for early stage investment.